sriraj1977/LocalFileSummarizationAndDeclutter/README.md

 - **Safe Operations:** All destructive actions (delete/move) require explicit user approval.
 - **Extensible Tooling:** Modular agent design allows for easy extension and integration.
 - **MCP Integration:** Secure, protocol-driven file system access.

+## Approaches Chosen & Justification

+### Multi-Agent System (Sequential Agents)
+We use a modular, multi-agent architecture with clear separation of concerns.
+The `Declutter_Pipeline` is a sequential agent that first scans for old files and then requests user approval before deletion, ensuring safety and auditability.

+### Agent Powered by an LLM
+All core agents are powered by Gemini LLMs, enabling natural language understanding, intelligent file analysis, and safe, conversational user interaction.
+This allows the system to interpret complex user requests and provide context-aware recommendations.

+### Tools: MCP & Custom Tools
+We leverage the Model Context Protocol (MCP) for secure, protocol-based file system access, ensuring cross-platform compatibility and safety.
+Custom Python functions are wrapped as tools for file operations, making the system both powerful and extensible.

+### Sessions & State Management
+Session and state management are handled via `InMemorySessionService`, ensuring continuity and context across user interactions.
+This allows the agent to remember user actions and maintain context throughout a session.

+### Effective Use of Gemini
+Gemini models are central to our solution, providing advanced reasoning, summarization, and safe, user-friendly interaction throughout the agent pipeline.
+All decision-making, user prompts, and file recommendations are powered by Gemini's LLM capabilities.

 ## Technical Implementation